Public debt and liabilities swell to Rs35.09tr

 ISLAMABAD: Pakistan’s public debt and liabilities (domestic and external) have been recorded at a worrisome figure of Rs35.0954 trillion by end-March 2019, which has more than doubled since 2013 when it was recorded at Rs16.338 trillion.

-In 2008, Pakistan total debt and liabilities (external and domestic) were Rs6.69 trillion, when General (R) Pervaiz Musharraf left the power, but at the end of five-year PPP-led government in 2013, it rose to Rs16.34 trillion.
-Then at end of Nawaz Sharif’s government in 2018, it jumped to Rs29.88 trillion and now it has further gone up to Rs35.09 trillion.
+In 2008, Pakistan’s total debt and liabilities (external and domestic) were Rs6.69 trillion, when General (R) Pervaiz Musharraf left the power, but at the end of five-year PPP-led government in 2013, it rose to Rs16.34 trillion.
+Then at the end of Nawaz Sharif’s government in 2018, it jumped to Rs29.88 trillion and now it has furthergone up to Rs35.09 trillion.

-If today, Pakistan decidesto retire all its public debts, it has to forego more than nine-tenth (or 91 percent) of its Gross Domestic Product (GDP).
-Pakistan’s GDP volume is at Rs38.558 trillion at present.
+This also indicates that Pakistan violated the fiscal responsibility and debt limitation act (FRDLA) which calls for limiting debt to GDP ratio below 60 percent.

 Dr Abdul Hafeez Shaikh, adviser to the PM on Finance, Revenue and Economic Affairs while launching the survey said when this government came in power, the Pakistan’s debt and liabilities were Rs31 trillion, and due to that huge piled up debt, the new government has to take loans to pay back the interest on these loans.
 He said that in next financial year, the government will have to spend around Rs3 trillion on debt servicing.